 So what can you do with those teddy bear-shaped bottles cluttering up the pantry?
 Sure, you can add a spoonful of honey to a serving of Greek yogurt, but to learn about 10 more interesting things you can make with honey listed in no particular order, read on.

-bread, potatoes or vegetables, we recommend whipping up some honey butter at home.
+Honey is always a sweet treat, but for a rich topping on bread, potatoes or vegetables, we recommend whipping up some honey butter at home.
 It's one of the easiest -- and yummiest -- things you can make with honey.
 (If you're from the South, or if you've ever eaten soul food, you know what we're talking about.)
 Honey butter is commonly served with starchy foods, like cornbread, biscuits, muffins and pancakes, but it's good on virtually everything.

 Most doctors we know are unlikely to prescribe alcoholic beverages, but the hot toddy is still a very common cold and flu remedy, because it's said to soothe a sore throat, ease congestion and, of course, help you conk out.
 The danger is that because the cocktail's honey helps it slide down so easily, you might forget that you're tossing back hard liquor.
 So pace yourself.
 Aren't you supposed to be sick?Read More Recipe Here